The Psychology Behind AI DM Sales: Why It Works

 - Enroll or book a call (purchase commitment)

 Each step is small enough that saying "yes" feels easy.
 By step 5, they've invested emotional energy in the conversation.
 Backing out feels inconsistent with their previous actions.
+This is the same ladder that drives high-ticket closing in DMs.

 The AI manages this ladder precisely.
 It never skips steps.
 It never asks for a big commitment before small ones have been made.
+This is also the foundation of effective lead qualification in Instagram DMs.

 Principle 4: Reciprocity creates obligation